-Cascades Job Corps College and Career Academy (CCCA) in Washington State seeks to improve outcomes for young people (16 to 21 years old) who participate in Jobs Corps — a long-standing program for disadvantaged youth.
-CCCA uses a career pathways model to integrate academic learning, CTE training, work-based learning, and noncognitive skills training in a residential setting.
+Cascades Job Corps College and Career Academy (CCCA) in Washington State seeks to improve outcomes for young people (16 to 21 years old) who participate in Jobs Corps — a long-standing program for disadvantaged young people.
+CCCA uses a career pathways model and offers academic learning, CTE training, work-based learning, and noncognitive skills training in a residential setting.
 CCCA aims to better serve young people who have left school by helping them pursue and obtain industry-recognized credentials.
 The study is being conducted in partnership with Abt Associates.

-GED Bridge is testing whether a career-focused GED program at Northeast Wisconsin Technical College can help more students pass the high school equivalency exam and go on to college and a career.
-The program includes a curriculum that integrates material from the fields of health care and business and helps students identify the course of study that is right for them.
-GED Bridge builds on the lessons of LaGuardia Community College’s Bridge to College and Careers program, which was found to increase GED exam pass rates and improve college enrollment and persistence.
+GED Bridge is testing whether a career-focused GED program at Northeast Wisconsin Technical College can help more students pass the high school equivalency exam and go on to college and careers.
+The program includes a curriculum that integrates material from the fields of health care and business and helps students identify the courses of study that are right for them.
+GED Bridge builds on the lessons of LaGuardia Community College’s Bridge to College and Careers program, which was found to increase high school equivalency exam pass rates and improve college enrollment and persistence.

-Families Forward Demonstration (FFD) is testing new approaches to improve the earnings capacity and financial knowledge of noncustodial parents who owe child support but are unable to fully pay because of low earnings.
-FFD builds on previous research on employment programs for noncustodial parents and recent evidence on sectoral partnerships to develop ways to help parents obtain higher-paying jobs in their local labor market.
+The Families Forward Demonstration (FFD) is testing new approaches to improve the earnings and financial knowledge of noncustodial parents who owe child support but are unable to fully pay because of low earnings.
+FFD builds on previous research on employment programs for noncustodial parents and recent evidence on sectoral partnerships to develop ways to help parents obtain higher-paying jobs in their local labor markets.

 The TechHire and Strengthening Working Families Initiative (SWFI) grant programs emphasize short-term, accelerated, demand-driven training aimed at preparing young adults and parents for middle-skill jobs in high-growth industries.
-Across 53 grantees, a variety of technical skills training approaches are being piloted.
-In addition, SWFI programs hope to foster training participation and completion by assisting parents in obtaining child care.
+The 53 grantees are pilot testing a variety of approaches to training in technical skills.
+In addition, SWFI programs aim to make it easier for parents to participate in and complete training by helping them obtain child care.
 The evaluation is led by Westat in partnership with MDRC.

-WorkAdvance is a sectoral-focused advancement program that offers training and industry-recognized certifications in local high-growth sectors such as IT, advanced manufacturing, and health care.
+WorkAdvance is a sector-focused advancement program that offers training and industry-recognized certifications in local high-growth sectors such as IT, advanced manufacturing, and health care.
 The program has several components: screening, preemployment services, skills training, job placement, and postemployment advancement services.
-MDRC’s evaluation found that WorkAdvance increased average earnings by nearly $2,000 two years after program entry, increased employment in the targeted sector, and had impacts on job quality.
+MDRC’s evaluation found that WorkAdvance increased average earnings by nearly $2,000 two years after program entry, increased employment in the targeted sector, and improved job quality.
 The most successful WorkAdvance provider (Per Scholas in New York City) increased earnings by $3,700.